All about cryptojacking

 Whether you’ve been cryptojacked locally on your system, or through the browser, it can be difficult to manually detect the intrusion after the fact.
 Likewise, finding the origin of the high CPU usage can be difficult.
 Processes might be hiding themselves or masking as something legitimate in order to hinder you from stopping the abuse.
 As a bonus to the cryptojackers, when your computer is running at maximum capacity, it will run ultra slow, and therefore be harder to troubleshoot.
 As with all other malware precautions, it’s much better to install security before you become a victim.

 “Whether attackers try to use malware, a browser-based drive-by download, or a Trojan, you’re protected against cryptojacking.”

 However, our suggestion is to avoid a purpose-built solution and look for a more comprehensive cybersecurity program.
 Malwarebytes, for example, protects you from more than just cryptojacking.
 It also prevents malware, ransomware, and several other online threats.
-Whether attackers try to use malware, a browser-based drive-by download, or a Trojan, you’re protected against cryptojacking.
+Whether attackers try to use malware, a browser-based drive-by download, or a Trojan (like Emotet), you’re protected against cryptojacking.

 In a threat landscape that’s constantly morphing, staying safe from the latest menaces like cryptojacking is a full-time job.
 With Malwarebytes, you’ll have the means to detect and clean up any kind of intrusion and ensure your computer resources remain yours alone.(For further reading, see “How to protect your computer from malicious cryptomining” by Pieter Arntz.)